craitano/picoCTF_2018_writeups/ReverseEngineering/Reversing_Warmup_2/README.md

 Can you decode the following string `dGg0dF93NHNfczFtcEwz` from base64 format to ASCII?

+##### Hints:
+> Submit your answer in our competition's flag format.
+For example, if you answer was 'hello', you would submit 'picoCTF{hello}' as the flag.

 ### Solution:

 Convert the string using any base64 to ascii converter to get the flag.